risingwavelabs/risingwave-docs/docs/data-delivery.md

   With this connector, you can sink data from RisingWave to Delta Lake.
 For details about the syntax and parameters, see [Sink data to Delta Lake](/guides/sink-to-delta-lake.md).

+- Cassandra sink connector (`connector = 'cassandra'`)

+  With this connector, you can sink data from RisingWave to Cassandra or ScyllaDB.
+For details about the syntax and parameters, see [Sink data to Cassandra or ScyllaDB](/guides/sink-to-cassandra.md).

 - Elasticsearch sink connector (`connector = 'elasticsearch'`)

   With this connector, you can sink data from RisingWave to Elasticsearch.
 For details about the syntax and parameters, see [Sink data to Elasticsearch](/guides/sink-to-elasticsearch.md).

 ## Upsert sinks and primary keys